What to Do When You Have More Credit Card Debt Than Savings

 Credit card debt is a fact of life for many Americans.
 After all, the U.S. has more than $1 trillion in credit card debt among 123 million households.
 But did you know that one in three Americans has more credit card debt than savings?

-A new study from Bankrate found that 33 percent of Americans’ emergency funds do not exceed their credit card debt.
-This number includes the 21 percent who say their rainy day funds couldn’t cover their credit card debt and 12 percent who have no savings or credit card debt.
-(While the latter may seem like a good thing, not having any emergency savings at all is also a financial risk, experts say.)
+A new study from Bankrate found that 33% of Americans’ emergency funds do not exceed their credit card debt.
+This number includes the 21% who say their rainy day funds couldn’t cover their credit card debt and 12% who have no savings or credit card debt.
+While the latter may seem like a good thing, not having an emergency savings fund at all is also a financial risk, experts say.

 But it’s not all bad news.
-The report found that 58 percent of those polled said their emergency fund was greater than their credit card debt, and more than half said that padding their emergency fund was a major financial priority.
-Millennials were among those who said that establishing an emergency fund was important, with 61 percent naming it a priority.
+The report found that 58% of those polled said their emergency fund was greater than their credit card debt, and more than half said that padding their emergency fund was a major financial priority.
+Millennials were among those who said that establishing an emergency fund was important, with 61% naming it a priority.
 Read on for our tips on how to pay off debt and build up your emergency fund.

 Paying Off Debt

 When faced with paying off a large amount of debt, you may not know where to start.
-An easy way to get started is to make a list of all your debts, organized by the highest interest rate to lowest interest rate.
-Then, you can work to pay off the highest interest rate debt first, moving down the list once the first debt it paid.
+An easy way to get started on a debt payment plan is to make a list of all your debts, organized by the highest interest rate to lowest interest rate.
+Then, you can work to pay off the highest interest rate debt first, moving down the list once the first debt is paid.

 You could also choose to organize your list by balance, from the smallest debt amount to the highest debt amount.
 Once you’ve paid off the smallest amount, you move on to the next largest, and so on.
 You also earmark the payments on your paid-off debt to the next one on your list, which helps you gain momentum and make bigger payments each month.
 This method of debt repayment is called the snowball method.